florianhoehn/seamless/README.md

 ```

 ### Travis-CI
-copy this into your .travis.yml:
+COPY this into your .travis.yml:
 ```yaml
 language: java
 branches: